 Step 6: execute with controlled rollouts

-Phased implementations or pilot programs allow teams to test changes in a controlled environment.
+To mitigate risk, utilize phased implementations or pilot programs that allow teams to test changes in a controlled environment.
 This approach catches issues early and permits process refinement before a full scale rollout.
 Selecting a pilot team that is enthusiastic about change helps create internal champions who can advocate for the new process across the organization.

 Step 7: establish continuous monitoring systems